-I am a writer, producer and broadcaster, with over 15 years of experience, producing live television and digital content for major broadcasters, publishers and brands worldwide.
+I am a writer, producer and broadcaster, with over 15 years of experience, producing live television, radio and digital content for major broadcasters, publishers and brands worldwide.
 I've produced over 1,000 hours of live television and created game shows around the world.

-In 2016, I joined News UK to write, produce and direct The Sun's weekly celebrity game show, Having A Ball.
-Similar in style to Celebrity Juice, I produced four series (26 episodes), which led to a nationwide tour sponsored by Sun Bingo, culminating in a record breaking special at Blackpool Tower.
-I also produced and directed a live nightly spin-off game show, Quiz Night Live.
+In 2016, I joined News UK (News Corp) to write, produce and direct The Sun's weekly online game show, Having A Ball.
+Similar in style to Celebrity Juice, I produced four series (26 episodes), which led to a nationwide tour with Sun Bingo, culminating in a record breaking special at Blackpool Tower.
+I also produced and directed their nightly online game show, Quiz Night Live.

 Most recently, I helped News UK launch their high profile, live game show app, Q LIVE.
 As executive producer, I produced and directed up to six live shows a day, seven days a week.
-Partnering with brands such as Mastercard and Talk Sport, and booking guests such as Peter Andre to Judge Rinder, our quiz app attracted over 200,000 downloads across 640 episodes.
+Partnering with brands such as Mastercard and talkSPORT with guest hosts such as Ian Wright and Peter Andre.
+Our quiz app attracted over 200,000 downloads across 640 episodes.

-I'm currently a TV Critic for The Eamonn Holmes Show on Talk Radio, BBC Sussex and BBC Surrey, and also host my own comedy podcast about the TV industry.
+I am also a TV Critic for talkRADIO, BBC Sussex and BBC Surrey, and host my own comedy podcast on the TV industry.

 In 1998, I started my career in children's TV with ITV's digital channel, Carlton Kids.
 I wrote and presented 200 episodes of their breakfast show, Wakey Wakey (and did the last ever interview with Rod Hull and Emu).
 In 1999, I became their youngest ever producer, before hosting Milkshake on Channel 5.
 I later wrote and presented by own comedy pilot for Channel 5, Who Wants To Be Silly On Air (produced by Timmy Mallett).
 In 2003, I moved into a new genre, interactive TV, working on various game show channels on Sky, before joining Germany's leading Participation TV channel, 9 Live.